 See more »

-Two bonus scenes at the end: Mr Briggs, in a parody of a scene from "American Pie", talks about a "three-way" while holding two pies.
-The albino folk singer sings about being blinded from her corneas burned out by the sun.
-(This scene comes after all the credits have finished.)
+On some DVD/Blu-Ray editions, but not all, there are two bonus scenes at the end: Mr. Briggs, in a parody of a scene from "American Pie", talks about a "three-way" while holding two pies.
+The albino folk singer sings about being blinded from her corneas being burned out by the sun.
+(This scene comes after all the credits have finished, thus beginning a long tradition of Chris Evans' movies having post-credit coda scenes.)
 See more »

 A 2005 extended DVD cut features 10 minutes of additional footage.
 See more »